BlakeStickley/DeepXplore-HiLight/README.md

 Experimental data for our project can be found in the `official_report_results` directory.
 Files are named according to the model, the number of seed inputs, the target coverage criteria, and any input modification that is specified.

+Results for the comparison of DeepXplore's neuron coverage vs. corrected neuron coverage can be found in the `original` branch under the same directory.